-- Bailey et al. (2012b) reported house price information sourced from RP Data Pty Ltd. The median house price in the Far West Coast (Ceduna Local Government area to the Western Australian border, see Appendix C) increased from about \$67,000 to \$250,000 (273 per cent) between 2000/01 and 2010/11, compared with \$126,000 to \$370,000 (194 per cent) in South Australia (Bailey et al. 2012b).
-Other commercial organisations providing property sales data for a fee include CoreLogic and Australian Property Monitors. - The Department of Planning, Transport and Infrastructure maintains a database of properties which includes the most recent sales price and valuations by the Valuer-General (DEWNR 2015i).
-The median house price for the Ceduna Local Government Area increased from about \$59,000 to \$261,000 between 1990 and 2013, and was \$200,000 in 2014 (Figure 15).
+The Department of Planning, Transport and Infrastructure maintains a database of properties which includes the most recent sales price and valuations by the Valuer-General (DEWNR 2015h).
+The median house price for all Local Government Areas adjacent Marine Parks increased from about \$81,000 to \$333,000 between 1990 and 2013, and was \$356,000 in 2014 (Figure 49).
 Comparative property price data are also available for a group of major South Australian towns (Kosturjak et al. 2015).

-Figure 15.
-Median sale price for residential properties in the Ceduna Local Government Area.
+Figure 49.
+Median sale price for residential properties combined for Local Government Areas adjacent to Marine Parks.
 For each property, these data only include the most recent sale which is a transfer of the full value and whole of land.
 There is potential volatility in the median price due to random fluctuations in the quality of properties sold in particular years.
-Source: DEWNR (2015i).
+Source: DEWNR (2015h).